 The ongoing global outbreak of the Coronavirus pandemic continues to adversely impact global commercial activity.
 It has disrupted global travel and supply chains, adversely impacted global commercial activity, and its long-term economic impact remains uncertain.
 Although the outlook is improving in certain areas of the world, including the United States, the United Kingdom and Europe, considerable uncertainty still surrounds the Coronavirus and its potential effects on the population, as well as the effectiveness of any responses taken on a national and local level by government authorities and businesses.
 The travel restrictions, limits on hours of operations and/or closures of non-essential businesses and other efforts to curb the spread of the Coronavirus have significantly disrupted business activity globally, including in the markets where the Company invests, and has had an adverse impact on the performance of certain of the Company's investments.
-Many of the Company's tenants are subject to various quarantine restrictions and these restrictions could be in place for an extended period of time.
-These restrictions particularly adversely impacted many of the Company's retail tenants (other than grocery tenants), as government instructions regarding social distancing, capacity limitations and mandated closures have reduced and, in some cases, eliminated customer foot traffic, causing many of the Company's retail tenants to temporarily close their brick and mortar stores.
-As of May 13, 2021, the Company owned two retail properties in the U.S., which comprised 17% of the Company's total revenue for the three months ended March 31, 2021.
+Many of the Company's tenants have been subject to various quarantine restrictions.
+These restrictions particularly adversely impacted many of the Company's retail tenants (other than grocery tenants), as government instructions regarding social distancing, capacity limitations and mandated closures have reduced and, in some cases, eliminated customer foot traffic, causing many of the Company's retail tenants to temporarily close their brick and mortar stores for a portion of 2020.
+Although businesses in most markets where the Company invests have been permitted to fully or partially re-open, certain areas have experienced a return to restrictions such as mask mandates subsequent to re-opening and no assurance can be given as to when such restrictions will be lifted or that additional closures will not occur.
+While vaccines have been widely administered, vaccination rates in the U.S. and markets outside the U.S. where the Company invests lag behind the levels desired by public health officials and it is unclear when businesses around the world will return to pre-pandemic activity levels.
+As of June 30, 2021, the Company owned two retail properties in the U.S., which comprised 16% of the Company's total revenue for the six months ended June 30, 2021.
 The Company agreed to grant \$3.8 million of rent relief to its retail tenants during the year ended December 31, 2020, as a result of their lost revenues resulting from the Coronavirus pandemic at these properties.
 Such rent relief consisted of rental payments that were forgiven or reduced due to the conversion of fixed rental payments to rental payments based on a percentage of the tenant's revenues as well as rent payments that were deferred to future periods.
-We have not granted significant additional rent relief during the three months ended March 31, 2021.
+We have not granted significant additional rent relief during the six months ended June 30, 2021.
 While rent collections were adversely affected in the early months of the pandemic, consumer traffic at these properties has recovered to near pre-pandemic levels in recent months.
-During the three months ended March 31, 2021, rent collections had recovered to 95% of billed rent, which includes the collection of certain 2020 rent payments that were deferred to 2021.
+During the six months ended June 30, 2021, rent collections had recovered to 99% of billed rent, which includes the collection of certain 2020 rent payments that were deferred to 2021.
 However, if infection rates begin to materially increase and there are additional government mandated shutdowns it could reduce consumer traffic at the Company's retail properties and negatively impact future rent collections.